A lot or a little?

 Co-directed by Robert Wise and Jerome Robbins, this beautiful musical is a visual masterpiece packed with talent.
 The music of Leonard Bernstein and Stephen Sondheim is unforgettable, as are the Oscar-winning performances of George Chakiris as Bernardo and Rita Moreno as Anita, the spunky girlfriend of Bernardo and confidant of Maria.

 The raging emotions of the characters are expressed through song and dance (Jerome Robbins' choreography mixes jazz, ballet, and Latin influences), resulting in a kinetic display of emotion more expressive than words.
-Stylish street-wise sets and cinematic technique take the movie to another level, rich with visual symbolism.
+Stylish street-wise sets and cinematic technique take West Side Story to another level, rich with visual symbolism.

 Families can talk about the issues of racism, immigration, gangs, and youth culture.
-What do you think the two gangs would say about the American Dream?
+What do you think the two gangs in West Side Story would say about the American Dream?

 What kinds of stereotypes are explored in this movie?
 Does the movie serve to challenge or reinforce stereotypes?